 Stand-up paddleboarding is a very popular water sport in the Turks and Caicos, and South Caicos is an amazing destination for the activity.

 Both kayaks and paddleboards are available on the island, and selecting the right watercraft is largely dependent on the user’s preferences.
 Kayaks track very well and are typically more efficient for covering distances, yet paddleboards offer a much better view of sea life due to the user’s greater height over the water.

 There’s a great selection of interesting and beautiful paddling locations at and around South Caicos.

 The tranquil waters of Bell Sound are a very safe and comfortable paddling location.
 This sheltered lagoon and nature reserve offers great vistas and the beautiful island of Horse Cay, which has a secluded beach on its west side.

 Plandon Cay Cut

 North of South Caicos, the brilliant channels between the uninhabited islands of Plandon Cay, Middle Creek Cay, and McCartney Cay offer one of the most picturesque settings in the Turks and Caicos.
 Jerry Camp, a water access and landing on the northern peninsula of South Caicos, is the best way to access Plandon Cay Cut.

 The channels between these cays are an amazing environment for a wide array of ocean life, from conch, to fish, turtles, sting rays, eagle rays, and sharks.

-East Bay is another scenic paddle boarding and kayaking location, especially during calm weather conditions.
-There’s a white sand beach, turquoise water and sea grass beds, a rocky island out in the bay, and the surrounding coastal cliffs to explore.
+The beach at East Bay is another scenic paddleboarding and kayaking location, especially during calm weather conditions.
+There’s a white sand beach, turquoise water, and seagrass beds, a rocky island out in the bay, and the surrounding coastal cliffs to explore.

 South Caicos is beginning to forge a reputation as an eco-tour destination, and deservedly so.
 The sounds, channels, and verdant mangrove estuaries are teeming with bird and ocean life.